Ch4nKyy/BG3WASD/README.md

     * In-game, bind camera controls to only arrow keys, not WASD!
     * Every time you play the game, run WASD_Toggle.ahk as administrator by right clicking it.
 You see if it is running in the tray menu, bottom right.
+    * If you have an AZERTY keyboard, download and run WASD_Toggle_AZERTY.ahk instead!

 ## Hints